g1ibby/GraphQLBundle/README.md

-# Symfony 2 GraphQl Bundle
+# Symfony 2 GraphQl Bundle1

 Use Facebook GraphQL with Laravel 5.
 It is based on the PHP implementation [here](https://github.com/webonyx/graphql-php).
 You can find more information about GraphQL in the [GraphQL Introduction](http://facebook.github.io/react/blog/2015/05/01/graphql-introduction.html)